JellyBellyFred/BattleShip/README.md

 Hints
 =====
 - Guessing the same block twice will lose you a turn.
-- Always guess around the first guessed block.
+- Always guess around the first found block.
 - ~~The AI doesn't have a guessing pattern (though this is planned).
 Use this to your advantage.~~ Smart AI has been added!

 Running The Game